 The sea ice components of each model differ in resolution, representation of sea ice dynamics and thermodynamics, and formulation of various parameterisations, such as sea ice albedo.
+The key demodel grid in the atmosphere than CCSM, and furthermore employs a completely different ocean component (Table 1).

-The key details of each model's sea ice component are summarised in Table 1.
-The models CCSM4 and NorESM-L use the same sea ice component, based on CICE4 (Hunke, 2010), although NorESM-L has a coarser model grid in the atmosphere than CCSM4, and furthermore employs a completely different ocean component (Table 1).
+365 tails of each model's sea ice component are summarised in Table 1.
+The models CCSM and NorESM use the same sea ice component, based on CICE4 (Hunke, 2010), although NorESM has a coarser

 The sea ice dynamics of the ensemble members can be categorised into three groups.
+First, CCSM,

-First, CCSM4, NorESM-L, and MIROC4m, that all use the elastic-viscous-plastic (EVP) rheology of Hunke and Dukowicz (1997).
-Second, COSMOS, GISS-E2-R, and IPSLCM5A, that are based on viscous-plastic (VP) rheologies (Marsland et al., 2003; Zhang and Rothrock, 2000; Fichefet and Morales Maqueda, 1999).
-Third, HadCM3 and MRI-CGCM, that do not consider any type of sea ice rheology, the sea ice following simple free drift dynamics (Cattle and Crossley, 1995; Mellor and Kantha, 1989).
-In PlioMIP, there does not appear to be any link between the type of dynamics of the sea ice components and the simulated sea ice extents - MRI-CGCM and MIROC4m produce the two highest annual means for pre-industrial whilst having very different sea ice dynamics.
-The three models that produce the lowest pre-industrial extents, i.e. NorESM-L, IPSLCM5A, and HadCM3, employ different rheologies - EVP, VP and no rheology respectively.
+- 370 NorESM, and MIROC, that all use the elastic-viscous-plastic (EVP) rheology of Hunke and Dukowicz (1997).
+Second, COSMOS, GISS, and IPSL, that are based on viscous-plastic (VP) rheologies (Marsland et al., 2003; Zhang and Rothrock, 2000; Fichefet and Morales Maqueda, 1999).
+Third, HadCM3 and MRI, that do not consider any type of sea ice rheology, the sea ice following simple free drift dynamics (Cattle and Crossley, 1995; Mellor and Kantha, 1989).
+In PlioMIP, there does - 375 not appear to be any link between the type of dynamics of the sea ice components and the simulated sea ice extents - MRI and MIROC produce the two highest annual means for pre-industrial whilst having very different sea ice dynamics.
+The three models that produce pre-industrial extents lower than some of the observations, i.e. NorESM, IPSL, and HadCM3, as well employ different rheology - EVP, VP and no rheology respectively. - 380 The dynamics also do not appear to be a strong influencing factor on the simulated sea ice thickness.
+We might expect the models with the most basic sea ice dynamics to simulate thickness most poorly, as the model would not account for higher-order effects, such as ridging in the ice.
+However, whilst the spatial pattern of sea ice thickness simulated by HadCM3 compares poorly with observations, the spatial patterns simulated by MRI resemble some aspects of the observational patterns, - 385 despite the lack of sea ice rheology.
+The sea ice thickness spatial patterns in MIROC, which uses the more sophisticated EVP rheology, do not compare favourably to the sea ice observations.

-Most of the models use a leads parameterisation in their sea ice thermodynamics component, with only CCSM4 and NorESM-L employing explicit melt pond schemes.
-The models HadCM3 and COSMOS both use the leads parameterisation based on Hibler (1979).
-The models HadCM3, MIROC4m and MRI-CGCM all utilise the 'zero-layer' model developed by Semtner (1976).
+Most of the models use a leads parameterisation in their sea ice thermodynamics component, with only CCSM and NorESM employing explicit melt pond schemes.
+The models HadCM3 and COS-MOS both use the leads parameterisation based on Hibler (1979).
+The models HadCM3, MIROC

+390 and MRI all utilise the 'zero-layer' model developed by Semtner (1976).
 Similarly to the considered sea ice dynamics, there is no clear influence of the thermodynamics schemes used in the models on the simulated pre-industrial sea ice extent.